12 Jul Transformational Lessons I Learned From Coach Glenn Pendlay

 There’s a lot I want to say about this, but I’ll let this message resonate in its simplicity and power.

-I would also add lack of clarity and poor programming to these things, as well (*mostly for the recreational athlete).
+Personally, I would also add lack of clarity and bad programming to things that sabotage training (*mostly for the recreational athlete).

 I hope you’ve found these lessons and insights as valuable as I have.